Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Ultrasound Assisted Acoustoplasticity in Tungsten

-where, $E_{ij}$ corresponds to the strain components of the 3D strain tensor. \fref{fig:800_begin_mean} compares the deformation behavior of the bottom particle as a function of time in the absence and presence of ultrasound perturbation \footnote{To evaluate the simulation size and timestep independence, simulations have been conducted for three different-sized simulation boxes and three different time steps.
+where, $E_{ij}$ corresponds to the strain components of the 3D strain tensor. \fref{fig:800_begin_mean} compares the deformation behavior of the bottom particle as a function of time in the absence and presence of ultrasonic perturbation \footnote{To evaluate the simulation size and timestep independence, simulations have been conducted for three different-sized simulation boxes and three different time steps.
 The findings are presented in Supporting Information S-1.}.
 Similar to the evolution of MSD in the non-ultrasound-assisted case, as shown in \fref{fig:800_no_ultra_mean_str}, the saturation of the mean von Mises strain, \emean, is evident following the impact events.
 Such saturation of \emean indicates the presence of a rate-independent plastic deformation mechanism in the non-ultrasound-assisted case.
-The maximum value of \emean is found to be $0.55$ only.
-However, \fref{fig:800_ultra_mean_str} shows a significant increase in the value of \emean from $0.55$ to $1.6$ when subjected to ultrasound perturbation.
-Moreover, a linear increase in \emean is observed over time after individual impact events.
-The additional agitation from periodic perturbations mediates the linear increase in \emean over time.
-The linear increase in \emean indicates the viscoplastic behavior of $W$ under ultrasound perturbation, leading to continuous yielding over time.
-Similar viscoplastic behavior in $W$ was reported and modeled by \citet{durif2019impact} under cyclic temperature loading.
-The ultrasonic excitation lowers the effective flow stress, promoting viscoplastic deformation with reduced energy dissipation—a phenomenon known as acoustic softening, first demonstrated by \citet{blaha1955tensile}.
+The maximum value of \emean is found to be $0.48$ only.
+However, \fref{fig:800_ultra_mean_str} shows an increase in the maximum value of \emean from $0.48$ to $0.60$ when subjected to ultrasonic perturbation.
+Moreover, a linear increase in \emean is observed for a short time interval after individual impact events.
+The modification in deformation behavior is a consequence of the combined effects of acoustoplasticity and the additional heating caused by the ultrasonic perturbation, as experimentally demonstrated by \citet{siu2011new} in aluminium.
+The ultrasonic excitation lowers the effective flow stress while raising the temperature of the collision interface, leading to grain refinement, atomic rearrangements, and additional plastic deformation.
+This behavior, known as acoustic softening, was first demonstrated by \citet{blaha1955tensile}.